-- A RALJ/Writ case is defined as one cause number filed by the Association pursuant to Washington Rules for Appeal of Decisions of Courts of Limited Jurisdiction or RCW 7.16 - 2.
-The Association will receive caseloads for two full-time attorney positions and will provide all legal services for these cases. - 3.
+- 1. A post-conviction case is defined as one cause number filed by the Association or defending an action filed by the State pursuant to Washington Rules for Appeal of Decisions of Courts of Limited Jurisdiction or RCW 7.16. - 2.
+The Association will receive caseloads for two (2.0) full-time attorney positions and will provide all legal services for these cases. - 3.
 Cases returned to the Administrator for reassignment pursuant to Section B.4 of this Schedule, because of a conflict of interest arising before one hour of non-administrative work has been performed, and cases taken over by privately retained counsel before one hour of non-administrative work has been performed will be subtracted from the count of cases. - 4.
-The maximum yearly caseload of a full-time attorney is 36 cases.
+The maximum yearly caseload of a full-time attorney must be consistent with WSBA indigent defense standard 3.
 Should filings increase beyond the caseload limits, the Association will cooperate with the Administrator and other contractors to provide the additional attorney services in a manner consistent with the above-stated caseload standard.